yttcs/function-calling-agent/README.md

 7. Containerized with Podman
 8. Deployed to AWS ECS/Fargate:  SENTyENT.com

-Will work on issues here an there, but, for the most part, this PoC is finished.
+Will work on issues here and there, but, for the most part, this web PoC is finished.
+Focusing on local and offgrid now.
 One issue to be solved is that, in chromium based browsers, voice resquests don't receive a voice response because of the stricter user gesture requirements for autoplay.

 ### Note: Update for week of Nov.
 3, 2025: